Joaquin Romaguera: Life and career

-Born in Key West, Florida, Romaguera is best known for his portrayals of Adolfo Pirelli in the original Broadway production of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street (1979) and Teddy in the Off-Broadway 1987 revival of Cole Porter's Gay Divorce at the Martin R. Kaufman Theatre.
+Born in Key West, Florida, Romaguera began his career at the age of 18 as a tenor with the Miami Opera Company.
+He is best known for his portrayals of Adolfo Pirelli in the original Broadway production of Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street (1979) and Teddy in the off-Broadway 1987 revival of Cole Porter's Gay Divorce at the Martin R. Kaufman Theatre.
 For the latter role he was nominated for the Drama Desk Award for Outstanding Featured Actor in a Musical in 1987.
-In late 1987 and early 1988 he portrayed the leading role of Robinet in the Off-Broadway musical Mademoiselle Colombe at the Theatre Off Park.
+In late 1987 and early 1988 he portrayed the leading role of Robinet in the off-Broadway musical Mademoiselle Colombe at the Theatre Off Park.
 In 1994 he portrayed Mr. Lopez in Jerry Bock's Fiorello! for the first Encores! at the New York City Center.
-In 2000 he portrayed Magaldi in Andrew Lloyd Webber’s Evita with Broadway Sacramento.
+In 2000 he gave his final stage performance as Magaldi in Andrew Lloyd Webber's Evita with Broadway Sacramento.

 In addition to working in musical theatre, Romaguera appeared regularly in operas with the New York City Opera (NYCO) from the late 1960s into the 1980s.
 He notably created roles in several world premieres with the NYCO, including The Dead Man in Hugo Weisgall's Nine Rivers from Jordan (1968) and Professor Risselberg in Gian Carlo Menotti's The Most Important Man (1971).
 In 1972 he recorded the role of Parpignol in Giacomo Puccini's La bohème with the NYCO in a cast that included José Carreras as Rodolfo, Elisabeth Carron as Mimi, and Nancy Shade as Musetta.

-Other roles Romaguera sang with the NYCO included Monostatos in Mozart's The Magic Flute (1969); Goro in Puccini's Madama Butterfly (1969); the Village Drunk in Dmitri Shostakovich's Lady Macbeth of the Mtsensk District (1970); the Chief Justice in Giuseppe Verdi's Un ballo in maschera (1971, 1974); Nathaniel in Jacques Offenbach's The Tales of Hoffmann (1972); Little Bat in Carlisle Floyd'S Susannah (1972); Normanno in Donizetti's Lucia di Lammermoor (1974); Spoleta in Puccini's Tosca (1974); Slave in Richard Strauss's Salome (1975); Dr. Blind in Johann Strauss II's Die Fledermaus (1975); the Emperor Altoum in Puccini's Turandot (1975, 1977); Balthasar Zorn in Richard Wagner's Die Meistersinger von Nürnberg (1975); Nereo in Arrigo Boito's Mefistofele (1977); The Pony Express rider in Puccini's La fanciulla del West (1977); and Pisoni in Robert Wright and George Forrest's Song of Norway (1981).
+Other roles Romaguera sang with the NYCO included Monostatos in Mozart's The Magic Flute (1969); Goro in Puccini's Madama Butterfly (1969); the Village Drunk in Dmitri Shostakovich's Lady Macbeth of the Mtsensk District (1970); the Chief Justice in Giuseppe Verdi's Un ballo in maschera (1971, 1974); Nathaniel in Jacques Offenbach's The Tales of Hoffmann (1972); Little Bat in Carlisle Floyd's Susannah (1972); Normanno in Donizetti's Lucia di Lammermoor (1974); Spoleta in Puccini's Tosca (1974); Slave in Richard Strauss's Salome (1975); Dr. Blind in Johann Strauss II's Die Fledermaus (1975); the Emperor Altoum in Puccini's Turandot (1975, 1977); Balthasar Zorn in Richard Wagner's Die Meistersinger von Nürnberg (1975); Nereo in Arrigo Boito's Mefistofele (1977); The Pony Express rider in Puccini's La fanciulla del West (1977); and Pisoni in Robert Wright and George Forrest's Song of Norway (1981).